 How much does it cost?

 Unlike a venue there is no charge to ‘hire’ the church.
-However, every year Statutory Fees are set nationally for the service, the publishing of the Banns and for a copy of the marriage certificate.
-In 2020 this would cost £505.
+However, every year Statutory Fees are set nationally for the service, the publishing of the Banns.
+In 2021 this would cost £495.
 For church bells or the provision of an organist there is an extra cost set by the ringers and the organist and we can give details if required.
 If the wedding was to take place between October and April there is a minimal charge to cover heating the building for 24 hours before the service; in 2020 that would be £30

 Simply make contact with the Rector, Bruce, either via e-mail at Ilchestervicar@aol.com or by phone 01935849441